Minecraft allay – how to find, tame, and breed

 Where to find Minecraft allay: Three glowing blue allays are locked in a dark Woodland Mansion cage room

-Where to find the allay in Minecraft
+Where to find a Minecraft allay

 The Minecraft allay is only found in Pillager Outpost cages or Woodland Mansion cage rooms.
-They can duplicate, which we’ll get to in a bit, but in order to befriend your first one you’ll need to find a rare Pillager Outpost or the even more sporadic Woodland Mansion.
-To make sure you and your new friends stay safe, you should rid the outpost of it’s hostile residents first (though if you’re killing them in their home, pretty sure that makes you the hostile one).
+They can duplicate, which we’ll get to in a bit, but in order to befriend your first one, you’ll need to find a rare Pillager Outpost or the even more sporadic Woodland Mansion.
+To make sure you and your new friends stay safe, you should rid the outpost of its hostile residents first (though if you’re killing them in their home, pretty sure that makes you the hostile one).

 Break the allays’ cages and set them free, with the adorable aforementioned backstory being that allays become loyal to you as thanks for saving them from their cruel prison.
-Give the allay an item to carry and it will follow you within 60 blocks, so, once freed, you can bring the cute mob back to your base, or have it accompany you around the overworld.
+Give the allay an item to carry, and it will follow you within 60 blocks, so, once freed, you can bring the cute mob back to your base or have it accompany you around the overworld.

 Item collection

-If you then give the allay a way to drop the item off, or give multiple allays the same thing, you can even collect and sort non-stackable items in a way previously unavailable, which is a great help to your base’s storage system and your inventory capacity.
+If you then give the allay a way to drop the item off or give multiple allays the same thing, you can even collect and sort non-stackable items in a way previously unavailable, which is a great help to your base’s storage system and your inventory capacity.

 Minecraft allays and note blocks: Two allays hover near a Note Block, while more are in the distance, and blue particles travel from the note block to the surrounding allays, signifying that they have heard the sound